Evertras/gopong/README.md

 * Easy to develop/maintain
   * Code follows good practices and is extensible for new features
-  * Tests are relatively painless to add and maintain to enable TDD where appropriate
+  * Tests are relatively painless to add and maintain to enable/encourage TDD where appropriate
   * Tests exist where reasonable so changes can be made confidently
-  * A development mode flag and webpack's watch mode make front end development frictionless; automatic rebuild for every save
+  * A development mode flag and webpack's watch mode make front end development frictionless - automatic rebuild for every save and a simple refresh in the browser to reload with the updated code
 * Easy to build
   * As few global installs as possible (no npm install -g!)
   * CI should be essentially configless outside of stock Go and NodeJS installs
   * Everything should just work out of the box on any machine after cloning the repo
 * Easy to distribute
   * Everything is self-contained into a single binary
-    * Extremely lightweight containerization is trivial due to zero runtime dependencies, Node isn't required
+    * Extremely lightweight containerization is trivial due to zero runtime dependencies; NodeJS runtime isn't required
     * Packaging a single executable binary is the simplest use case for any other package system if desired
 * Easy to monitor
   * Emits metrics in a standard fashion that existing tools can read (statsd)